 Your Brand Sponsorship Monitoring Platform Powered By Best-In-Class Enterprise Visual-AI Sponsorship spend has enjoyed significant growth in the last decade, with 2018 […]Sponsorship Monitoring

-The Benefits of Sports Sponsorships in the Digital Age of Visual Data According to Crimson Hexagon, it is estimated that the global sponsorship […]Sponsorship Monitoring
+According to Crimson Hexagon, it is estimated that the global sponsorship spending for 2016 exceeded $60 billion, and in North America, 70% of […]Sponsorship Monitoring

 Seamlessly integrating our API is quick and easy, and if you have questions, there are real people here to help.
 So start today; complete the contact form and our team will get straight back to you.